Andre-L-Melo/R_Language-Data_Analytics/Customer_Churn_Analytics/Readme.md

 * Display Data

 ## Customer Churn Analysis Using R
 Our main goal is to work with Customer Churn Analysis.
 Churn is the same as turnover.
-When a client buys a product or hire a service, he/she probably will not keep it for all the eternity, so, in some moment the client will no longer be a client, that is what churn means.
-Thereby, we will predict the Customer Churn based in historical data collected.
+When a client buys a product or hire a service, he/she probably will not keep it for all the eternity, so, at some point, the client will no longer be a client, that is what churn means.
+Thereby, we will predict Customer Churn based on historical data collected.
 Who will be the next customer to turnover a product or service?
 After answering this question, we can define the best future strategy to be adopted.

-The customer churn happens when a client or subscriber stop doing business with a company or service.
+The customer churn happens when a client or subscriber stops doing business with a company or service.
 It is also known as client loss or revocation rate.
-Knowing and predicting these revocation rates is particularly useful for the telecommunication industry, because most customers have several options to choose from within a geographic location.
+To know and predict these revocation rates is particularly useful for the telecommunication industry because most customers have several options to choose from within a geographic location.

-In this project we will predict de customer churn using a telecommunication dataset.
-We will use some of the many Machine Learning algorithms, such as logistic regression, decision tree and random forest.
+In this project, we will predict de customer churn using a telecommunication dataset.
+We will use some of the many Machine Learning algorithms, such as logistic regression, decision tree, and random forest.
 The dataset is offered by IBM Sample Data Sets.

-Each dataset line represents a client and each column has all its features.
+Each dataset line represents a client where each column has all its features.

 ### Understanding the Dataset

 First of all, we will need to load and clean our dataset.

-Our source will be a csv file, so, the function "read.csv" from R can be useful in this process.
+Our source will be a CSV file, so, the function "read.csv" from R can be useful in this process.

 Once the data is loaded, we will need to clean it before the Machine Learning process begin.